Not sure what etgar, mandatory optionals, or mashehu mean? Look no further! Below is a glossary of many of the terms used here at Camp Coleman:

 Kesher Trip: Kesher goes on a 2-day, 1-night trip; the trip includes white water rafting and other outdoor adventures.

-Intercamp Sports Day: Some Kesher and Chalutzim campers participate in Intercamp Sports Day with Camp Ramah Darom and another camp.
+Intercamp Sports Day: Some Kesher and Chalutzim campers participate in Intercamp Sports Day with Camp Ramah Darom and occasionally another camp.
 This takes place at a neutral site between Ramah and Coleman.

 White Water Rafting/ Yom Kef (Day of Fun): Campers in Bonim- Nachshonim who register go white water rafting go to either the Nantahala River or Ocoee River (depending on the campers’ ages).
 Remaining campers stay at camp and participate in water/fun activities.